 Subcarinal air cysts refer to small air cysts that can be detected on a CT scan.
 They are thought to represent small main bronchial diverticula although the former term is preferred 2.
 They may be associated with chronic airflow limitation.

-Patients are asymptomatic and there are often seen on imaging for some other reason.
+Patients are asymptomatic and they are often seen on imaging for some other reason.

 HRCT - CT chest

 They typically have a lobulated margin and can demonstrate ductlike communications between the air cyst and bronchi.
-Ductlike communications can arise from the posterointerior aspect of the proximal side of main bronchi; They can be either solitary or multiple.
-The larger subcarinal air cysts tends to be multiloculated.
+Ductlike communications can arise from the posterointerior aspect of the proximal side of the main bronchi; they can be either solitary or multiple.
+The larger subcarinal air cysts tend to be multiloculated.

 If there are relevant clinical factors, consider

 - a small pneumomediastinum

 - 1. Oshiro Y, Murayama S. Subcarinal air cysts: multidetector computed tomographic findings.
 J Comput Assist Tomogr.
 2010;34 (3): 402-5. doi:10.1097/RCT.0b013e3181ccbef8 - Pubmed citation